Spinach Leek and Feta Pie (Spanakotiropita) is a variation of the famous Spinach pie or Spanakopita as called in Greek with leek added to the mix.

 Feta cheese pies

 If you love Greek savoury pies, then look no further.
 I have you covered!
-Taste tangy Feta cheese with Greek strained in this Tiropita recipe.
-For a mini version of Tiropita look no further than this Mini Tiropitakia recipe.
+Taste tangy Feta cheese mixed with Greek strained yogurt in my homemade Tiropita recipe.

 Spinach Leek and Feta Pie